bahh723/bahh723.github.io/index.md

 layout: page
 ---

 I am a postdoctoral associate at MIT working with [Prof. Sasha Rakhlin](http://www.mit.edu/~rakhlin/){:target="_blank"}.
-I will join the Computer Science department at the **University of Virginia** as an assistant professor from Fall 2023.
+I will be an assistant professor in the Computer Science department at the **University of Virginia** from Fall 2023.
 I obtained my Ph.D. in Computer Science from the **University of Southern California**, where I was fortunate to be advised by [Prof. Haipeng Luo](https://haipeng-luo.net/){:target="_blank"}.
 I received my M.S. degree in Communication Engineering and my B.S. degree in Electrical Engineering both from **National Taiwan University**.

-My research focuses on fundamental problems in online learning, reinforcement learning, and multi-agent learning.
+My research focuses on fundamental problems in online learning, reinforcement learning, multi-agent learning, and their intersections.

 **Email**: chenyu.wei [at] usc.edu